patching...

 Letter to the Editor:

-I’m writing in response to Martin Yaseen’s letters to the editor protesting the food truck pilot program in Brookline.
+I’m writing in response to protesting the .
 I share some of his concerns about the impact of food trucks on local restaurants, but I also wonder if Mr. Yaseen is operating from outdated assumptions about what food trucks are and the role they play in the current food landscape.

 These are not a bunch of hoodlums and hooligans invading our neighborhoods They're chefs and entrepreneurs.
 And they attract savvy and sophisticated diners who follow trends and spend a good deal of their discretionary income on eating out.
 In other words, they attract the people who keep the Greater Boston food scene alive and vibrant.